 About me

-I’m Adib Hasan, a research engineer at a stealth startup, where I build large-scale retrieval-augmented generation (RAG) systems for AI agents and optimize LLM inference for speed and scalability.
-I am interested in statistical learning theory, risk modeling, algorithm design, and kernel optimization.
+I’m Adib Hasan, a research engineer at a stealth startup, where I build large-scale retrieval-augmented generation (RAG) systems and optimize LLM inference for speed.
+I am interested in statistical learning theory, risk modeling, and algorithm design.

 I hold a double major in Mathematics and Computer Science and a master’s in Computer Science from MIT, where I was advised by Dr. Mardavij Roozbehani and Prof. Munther Dahleh.
-My master’s thesis focused on learning latent weather representations from small datasets using variational inference on transformer models – essentially, pretraining a weather-focused LLM but with variational approximation to overcome data scarcity.
+My MEng thesis focused on learning latent weather representations using variational inference – essentially, pretraining a weather LLM but with variational approximation to overcome data scarcity.

 In between my bachelor’s and master’s, I spent two years as a quant researcher managing multi-million dollar crypto portfolios and leading a team of four.
 You can find more on my LinkedIn.